 A perfectly pedestrian two-year career in the NHL nonetheless paved the way for a lifelong involvement in the game that culminated with Allen's induction into the Hockey Hall of Fame as a Builder in 1992.

 A career minor-leaguer, he managed to play with Detroit during the team's best years, winning the Stanley Cup in 1954.
 The following season, he became playing coach of the Brandon Regals in the WHL, his league of choice for the next decade.
 When the Philadelphia Flyers were granted one of the coveted six expansion teams for 1967, Allen was named their coach and two and a half years later their general manager.
-He helped build the violent, controversial, but ultimately successful Broad Street Bullies, and to this day remains with the organization as vice-president.
+He helped build the violent, controversial, but ultimately successful Broad Street Bullies.

 Courtesy of the Hockey Hall of Fame